react-native-camera/react-native-camera/docs/RNCamera.md

 By default a <ActivityIndicator> will be displayed while the component is waiting for the user to grant/deny access to the camera, if set displays the passed react element instead of the default one.

+### `iOS` `videoStabilizationMode`

+The video stabilization mode used for a video recording.
+The possible values are:

+   - `RNCamera.Constants.VideoStabilization['off']`
+   - `RNCamera.Constants.VideoStabilization['standard']`
+   - `RNCamera.Constants.VideoStabilization['cinematic']`
+   - `RNCamera.Constants.VideoStabilization['auto']`

+You can read more about each stabilization type here: https://developer.apple.com/documentation/avfoundation/avcapturevideostabilizationmode

 ### Native Event callbacks props

 #### `onCameraReady`